Community Health and Native Healing in Hawai'i

 Almost 1,500 years ago, Polynesians arrived to Hawai`i after navigating the Pacific Ocean using only the stars, ocean currents, and winds as guides to discover uninhabited lands.
 As Hawai`i became a destination for explorers, missionaries, sugar plantation and other economy investors, the influx of immigrant workers settled in Hawai`i brought much diversity to the Islands.
 Today, the diverse culture of Hawai`i is expressed in its languages, music, art, food and festivals.
 Hawai`i calls this vibe, “the spirit of aloha.”
 Behind the colorful publicity and communications of Hawai`i, there exists a growing need for quality healthcare and resources for its rural communities.
 Hawai`i island is the largest of the Hawaiian Islands as well as one with the most challenges in providing its residents with adequate health care.
 CFHI is excited to be an instrumental part in the Kumulau – Hawai`i Rural Healthcare program.

-Participants stay near Waimea, a quaint and small town near Mauna Kea, Hawai`i’s largest and highest mountain.
-Participants will learn about the cultures of Hawai`i as well as work with health care providers and community groups near Waimea.
+Participants spend the majority of time near Waimea, a quaint and small town near Mauna Kea, Hawai`i’s largest and highest mountain.
+When available, participants may also travel to Hilo, a vibrant town with remarkable natural beauty.
+Participants will learn about the cultures of Hawai`i as well as work with health care providers and community groups.
 Through this program, participants will learn to see beyond the romantic view of Hawai`i that the world is accustomed to seeing, and, instead, they will learn about developing and sustaining quality healthcare for rural Hawai`i, from local leaders and experts.
 Aloha!

 Clinical Rotations and Public Health Placements

 Community Health Center: A health center that provides quality and affordable healthcare, diabetic care and education services, dental care, and behavioral health services.

-National Parks: Participants will visit several national parks throughout the duration of their program, including parks focused on marine mammal life, natural history, agriculture, and Hawai'ian artifacts.
+National Parks: Participants will visit several national parks throughout the duration of their program, including parks focused on natural history, agriculture, and Hawaiian artifacts.

-Pediatrics Center: Students rotate at a pediatric center that provides a wide range of healthcare from birth through infancy, childhood, and adolescense.
+Pediatrics Center: Participants may rotate at a pediatric center that provides a wide range of healthcare from birth through infancy, childhood, and adolescence.
 They work closely on behavioral issues, treating infectious illnesses, and offering a caring and empathetic approach to improve education and health.